Frontiers of chaotic advection

 Realistic 3D steady flows typically have significant inertia and viscosity, implying a rotational flexion field ($\mu\xvec{\nabla}\times\xvec{f}=\xvec{\nabla}\times(\rho\xvec{w}\times\xvec{u})\neq\xvec{0}$), meaning that in general they are devoid of constants of motion: $\xvec{u}\cdot\xvec{\nabla}\zeta =\mu\xvec{u}\cdot\xvec{f}\neq\xvec{0}$ (refer to \textcite{Kozlov1993} for a rigorous discussion).
 Here, similarly to Stokes flows, absence of a universal dynamical mechanism means integrability can ensue only from symmetries.
 These must yield a flexion field perpendicular to $\xvec{u}$.
-It is important in relation to Euler flows that realistic flows admit 3D chaos without satisfying the Beltrami condition.
-Thus Beltrami flows (e.g., the widely-used ABC flow) may be too restrictive for general studies on 3D chaotic advection in realistic flows \cite{mezic2002extension}.
+It is important to note in relation to Euler flows that realistic fluid flows admit 3D chaos without satisfying the Beltrami condition.
+Thus Beltrami flows (e.g., the widely-used ABC flow) may be too restrictive for general studies on 3D chaotic advection in realistic fluid flows \cite{mezic2002extension}.

-Flows with high Reynolds numbers progressively approach the Euler limit and, given the Beltrami condition is exceptional, typically tend to become integrable.
-(Here $Re$, though high, is assumed below the threshold to flow instability.)
-Significant viscous effects, for example due to (local) breakdown of symmetries or boundary layers, (locally) disrupt the integrability of Euler flows and thus promote, or at least facilitate, chaotic advection in high-$Re$ 3D steady flows \cite{Yanna1998,mezic2001chaotic}.
+Laminar flows are for increasing $Re$ progressively better described by the Euler limit of the momentum equation and, given that the Beltrami condition is exceptional, therefore typically tend to become integrable.
+(It must be stressed that laminar flow is assumed at all times here.)
+Significant viscous effects, for example due to (local) breakdown of symmetries or boundary layers, (locally) disrupt the integrability of the Euler approximation and thus promote, or at least facilitate, chaotic advection in high-$Re$ (yet laminar) 3D steady flows \cite{Yanna1998,mezic2001chaotic}.
 Conversely, increasing $Re$ tends to augment the Euler-flow region and, in consequence, to suppress 3D chaos.
-Realistic high-$Re$ flows thus generically lean towards a non-chaotic bulk flow; chaos, if occurring, tends to be confined to boundary layers and certain localized areas with symmetry breakdown.
+Realistic high-$Re$ laminar flows thus generically lean towards a non-chaotic bulk flow; chaos, if occurring, tends to be confined to boundary layers and certain localized areas with symmetry breakdown.